heyharmon/undo-seo/implementation/Milestone-2-DataForSEO-Integration.md

 1. DataForSeoService can fetch related keywords for a seed keyword
 2. DataForSeoService can fetch keyword suggestions for a seed keyword
-3. Each returned keyword includes: keyword text, search_volume, difficulty score
+3. Each returned keyword includes: keyword text, search_volume, difficulty score, connection_strength
 4. `generateTopicalMap` returns clustered keywords with parent/children structure
+5. Clustering uses connection_strength only (no word pattern matching)
+6. Orphan keywords (low connection strength) are handled separately
-5. Difficulty labels return "Easy", "Doable", or "Hard" based on thresholds
+7. Difficulty labels return "Easy", "Doable", or "Hard" based on thresholds
-6. API errors are logged and handled gracefully
+8. API errors are logged and handled gracefully
-7. Service is testable via a simple artisan command
+9. Service is testable via a simple artisan command

 # Testing Tips